M.F.A., University of the Arts, Philadelphia, PA

 B.A., Northeastern State University, Tahlequah, OK

-Ron Tarver, received his BA in Journalism and Graphic Arts from Northeastern State University in Oklahoma, and has been a staff photographer at The Philadelphia Inquirer since 1983.
-In addition to his newspaper publications, his work has appeared in National Geographic, Life, Time, Newsweek, Sports Illustrated, and Black and White Magazine.
+In addition to his newspaper publications, Tarver’s work has appeared in National Geographic, Life, Time, Newsweek, Sports Illustrated, and Black and White Magazine, Huffington Post and Hyperallergic.
 He is co-author of the book We Were There: Voices of African American Veterans, published by Harper Collins in 2004, which was accompanied by a traveling exhibition that debuted at the National Constitution Center in Philadelphia.
-He shares the 2012 Pulitzer Prize at the Philadelphia Inquirer for his work on a series documenting school violence in the Philadelphia public school system and this year, has been nominated for a Pulitzer Prize for a series exploring a prison program which allows inmates to train dogs otherwise destine to be put down.

-In addition to a successful career in photojournalism, Tarver has distinguished himself in the field of fine art photography.
-A recipient of the prestigious Pew Fellowship in the Arts, he has also received grants from the National Endowment for the Arts, the Pennsylvania Council on the Arts, and an Independence Foundation Fellowship.
-He was named one of the Delaware Valley's "50 Rising Stars in the Arts" by Seven Arts Magazine and is an alumni of the Center For Emerging Visual Artists.
-Tarver offers private photography instruction, workshops, and photo excursions through his company, Photo-Ops, and serves as Visiting Assistant Professor of Studio Art at Swarthmore College.
+Tarver has distinguished himself in the field of fine art photography.
+A recipient of the prestigious Pew Fellowship in the Arts, he has also received grants and funding from the National Endowment for the Arts, the Pennsylvania Council on the Arts, and an Independence Foundation Fellowship.
+He was named one of the Delaware Valley's "50 Rising Stars in the Arts" by Seven Arts Magazine and is an Fellow of the Center For Emerging Visual Artists.
+He is a trustee of the Philadelphia Photo Arts Center in Philadelphia.

-Tarver's work has been exhibited nationally and internationally in over 30 solo and 50 group exhibitions and is included in many private, corporate, and museum collections, including the Philadelphia Museum of Art, the State Museum of Pennsylvania in Harrisburg, Oklahoma Museum of History and the National Museum of American Art of the Smithsonian Institution in Washington DC.
-His work is represented by Sande Webster Gallery in Philadelphia, Robin Rice Gallery in New York, Soho-Myriad in Atlanta, Georgia, and Grand Image in Seattle, Washington.
+Tarver's work has been exhibited nationally and internationally in over 30 solo and 50 group exhibitions and is included in many private, corporate, and museum collections, including the the National Museum of American Art of the Smithsonian Institution in Washington DC, Philadelphia Museum of Art, The Studio Museum In Harlem, the State Museum of Pennsylvania in Harrisburg, Oklahoma History Center and many other corporate and private collections.
+His work is represented by the Robin Rice Gallery in New York, Soho-Myriad in Atlanta, Georgia, and Grand Image in Seattle, Washington.